ivan-guerra/programmador.com/content/posts/keylogger.md

 The keylogger user can select their recording mode and then set options specific to that mode.
-One can edit the `keylogger.cpp` file directly or pass the relevant options to the compiler (e.g., `-DRECORDER_KEY_LIMIT=256`).
+One can edit the `keylogger.cpp` file directly or pass the relevant options to the compiler (for example, `-DRECORDER_KEY_LIMIT=256`).

-Regardless of the mode selected, the `RECORDER_KEY_LIMIT` option must always be set. `RECORDER_KEY_LIMIT` controls how many keypresses are buffered prior to transmission.
-A value for `RECORDER_KEY_LIMIT` must be carefully selected.
-Set this value too low and the keylogger might be a bit too noisey (i.e., produce a lot of net traffic or disk IO overhead).
-Set it too high and you won't see potentially any data transmitted.
-The sweet spot is upto the attacker to decide.
+Regardless of the mode selected, you must always set `RECORDER_KEY_LIMIT`.
+`RECORDER_KEY_LIMIT` controls the size of the keystroke buffer and therefore the frequency of transmission.
+Set this value too low and the keylogger might be a bit too noisey (that is, produces a lot of net traffic or disk IO overhead).
+Set it too high and you might not see any data transmitted.
+The sweet spot is up to the attacker to decide.

 ## Conclusion